CarbonLDP/carbonldp-js-sdk/docs/dependencies.md

     Gulp plugin to generate the sourcemaps of the distribution files.
  - [gulp-token-replace](https://github.com/Pictela/gulp-token-replace)<br>
-    Gulp plugin to replace a matching token for an specific value, this plugin is preferred to similar ones for the configurability on the token delimiters which is compatible with the equal behaviour of `rollup-plugin-replace` dependency.<br>
+    Gulp plugin to replace a matching token for an specific value, this plugin is preferred to similar ones for the configurability of the token delimiters which is compatible with the equal behaviour of the `rollup-plugin-replace` dependency.<br>
-    Used to insert the current version of the library into the `CarbonLDP` class.
+    Used to insert the current version of the library into the `CarbonLDP` class of the distribution bundle.
  - [gulp-tslint](https://github.com/panuhorsmalahti/gulp-tslint)<br>
     Gulp plugin to check the fulfillment of the lint rules.
  - [gulp-typescript](https://github.com/ivogabe/gulp-typescript)<br>